 (Please note: this Workshop will take place at the Mathematical Institute of the University of Warwick)

-The Workshop.
 This workshop is part of a six-month programme at the Isaac Newton Institute.
 This programme deals with ergodic theory and its recent applications to problems in rigidity of group actions, and number theory.
 However, the venue for this meeting will be at the Mathematical Institute of the University of Warwick.
 This meeting will also review progress since the 1993-94 Symposium on the same theme and consolidate some of the more recent developments.

 The Workshop Organisers.
 This meeting will be organised by M Pollicott (Manchester), K Schmidt (Vienna) and P Walters (Warwick).

 Possible participants: J Aaronson; M Boyle; S Bullett; R Burton; Z Coelho; S Dani; M Dodson; A Eskin; R Feres; D Fisher; A Furman; H Furstenburg; E Glasner; I Goldsheid; Y Guivarc'h; S Friedland; D Heicklen; B Host; S Hurder; A Johnson; V Kaimanovich; B Kaminski; A Katok; M Keane; R Kenyon; Y Kifer; G Knieper; W Krieger; O Kozlovski; D Lind; B Marcus; D Ornstein; W Parry; M Kriganov; S van Strien; R MacKay; A Manning; R Nair; M Nicol; K Petersen; M Raghunathan; D Rand; D Rudolph; C Series; N Shah; G Soifer; J Steif; A Stepin; R Sharp; R Spatzier; J-P Thouvenot; S Tuncel; R Veech; A Vershik; T Ward; B Weiss; D Witte; R Zimmer.